 The English language phrases Calm Down and Go Easy have related meanings, but they are different, as I shall explain, using British English examples.

 Calm Down (verb) is an instruction to the listener to reduce their level of emotion.
+It is often used towards children, or adults when there is a power imbalance between the speaker (in power) and the listener.

 "Calm down, children, we need to start the exercise."